 The Physical and Mental Health Committee of Gary Alumnae Chapter is known for its deep roots within the community.
 We continuously strive to raise awareness to address the importance of living a healthy lifestyle not only physically, but mentally as well.
 As an organization of predominantly African American women, Delta Sigma Theta Sorority, Inc. is uniquely positioned to impact not only the well-being of its membership but also the well-being of families and communities at large.
 Gary Alumnae Chapter is proud to participate in numerous activities throughout the year.

 This committee reached out on a more personable level with “Lunch with the Doctor,” with our very own, Dr. Deborah McCullough, a leading OB/GYN in the NWI area who hosted the lunch series since from 2008 – 2017.
 During Lunch with the Doctor, Dr. McCullough addressed the rising number of health issues that impact the African American community such as Diabetes, HIV/AIDS, and Cancer.
 Most importantly, Lunch with the Doctor offered resources to address these issues head-on.
 Information was presented that was educational on health, life’s resources and on government resources that people don’t know are available.

 The Domestic Violence Candlelight Vigil with the City of Gary has been held since 2015.
 This vigil remembers those who have lost their lives to domestic violence and to acknowledge those individuals that are survivors as well.
-We host DV workshops & presentations that feature leading activists, lawmakers, and specialists who educate the masses on this growing problem in the U.S. Our goal is to continue to educate and bring awareness on the importance of balancing physical and mental health locally and nationally.
+We host DV workshops & presentations that feature leading activists, lawmakers, and specialists who educate the masses on this growing problem in the U.S. Our goal is to continue to educate and bring awareness to the importance of balancing physical and mental health locally and nationally.
 This year, the Sexual and Domestic Violence Committee held their first-ever virtual Red Table Talk which featured DV staff persons from various agencies, police departments, testimonies from survivors, and family members for a truthful talk about domestic violence.